Visyond/website-hugo/site/content/solutions/financial-modeling-software.md

     link: ''
     subtitle: Collaborative scenario planning
     title: 'Create, Compare and Analyze Scenarios On-the-fly'
+  - altText: Financial Modeling Software - Remove Financial Modeling Bottlenecks
+    benefitsList:
+      - text: >-
+          Create & share interactive business case calculators without technical know-how
+      - text: Have an independent presentation layer driven by your model
+      - text: >-
+          Empower stakeholders to self-serve on ‘what-if’ questions and visualize different scenarios
+      - text: >-
+          Eliminate risk of accidental changes in the spreadsheet when stakeholders test assumptions
+      - text: >-
+          Control information flow by sharing only specific parts of presentations
+    descr: >-
+      Create visual interactive presentations and spreadsheet-driven calculators your clients and stakeholders can use to independently test assumptions without touching the financial model. <br><br>Changing data on the slides does not make changes to the spreadsheet.
+    files:
+      - alt: Financial Modeling Software - Share Financial Modeling Presentations
+        descr: >-
+          Empower stakeholders to test their own assumptions without interacting directly with the spreadsheet by using Visyond's Interactive Presentations!
+        file: /img/2019-02 Interactive Presentation.png
+        link: ''
+        title: INTERACTIVE PRESENTATIONS
+    image: /img/2019-02 Interactive Presentation.png
+    link: /features/interactive-presentations/
+    subtitle: Data visualization & presentation
+    title: Present Financial Models with Spreadsheet-driven Calculators
+  - altText: Financial Modeling Software - Share Only Relevant Data Pieces
+    benefitsList:
+      - text: >-
+          Let collaborators see or interact only with what they need and let everybody focus on their tasks
+      - text: >-
+          Avoid exposing sensitive data and shield stakeholders from unnecessary information
+    descr: >-
+      Share only specific worksheets, presentation slides and reports with specific clients for better control over information flows and data privacy, shield stakeholders from unnecessary information, and protect your models and intellectual property.
+    files:
+      - alt: Financial Modeling Software - Share Financial Models
+        descr: >-
+          Set access on project level with different roles - Owner, Reader, Coworker with different access permissions and share only specific worksheets and slides.
+        file: /img/2019-02 Share Project Panel.png
+        link: ''
+        title: SHARE PROJECT
+      - alt: Financial Modeling Software - Share Worksheets in Financial Models
+        descr: >-
+          Manage who can see or can not see a specific worksheet in your project.
+        file: /img/2019-02 Share Project Panel.png
+        link: ''
+        title: SHARE WORKSHEETS
+      - alt: Financial Modeling Software - Share Financial Modeling Presentations
+        descr: Share whole presentations or just individual slides.
+        file: /img/2019-02 Share Project Panel Slide Expanded.png
+        title: SHARE PRESENTATIONS
+    image: /img/2019-02 Share Project Panel.png
+    link: /features/selective-sharing/
+    subtitle: Secure data sharing
+    title: Share Only Specific Parts of Financial Models
+  - altText: Financial Modeling Software - Audit Financial Models
+    benefitsList:
+      - text: Instantly identify errors and their root cause
+      - text: >-
+          Understand complex formulas & spreadsheet structure with human-readable names
+      - text: >-
+          Make your financial models easier to visualize and explain to collaborators
+    descr: >-
+      Visualize the structure of your financial models, highlight errors and potential data inconsistencies as you type, understand complex formulas at a glance, and save countless hours of tedious work tracing errors and typos.
+    files:
+      - alt: Financial Modeling Software - Audit Financial Models
+        descr: >-
+          In the Audit Mode each cell looks different based on the type of data it contains.
+        file: /img/2019-02 Audit On.png
+        link: ''
+        title: AUDIT MODE ON
+      - alt: Financial Modeling Software - Track Errors in Financial Models
+        descr: >-
+          When in Audit Mode, Visyond offers simple and intuitive ways to track errors and their root cause.
+        file: /img/track errors 1.png
+        link: ''
+        title: TRACK ERRORS AND THEIR ROOT CAUSE 1/2
+      - alt: Financial Modeling Software - Audit Spreadsheets
+        descr: >-
+          It highlights error and circular cells clearly; The trendlines help you visually identify unexpected behaviors; The Precedents Panel displays on top the precedent cells that are error - this way you can identify the root cause of the error propagation chain with a few clicks.
+        file: /img/track errors.png
+        link: ''
+        title: TRACK ERRORS AND THEIR ROOT CAUSE 2/2
+    image: /img/track errors 1.png
+    link: /features/audit-mode/
+    subtitle: Financial models audit and debugging
+    title: 'Understand Model Structure, Detect Errors and Anomalies'
   - benefitsList:
       - text: >-
           Collaborate on spreadsheets and know who contributed what, when and